 CSI is honored to partner with Colorado charter schools.
 For a free consultation to identify which service model may be right for your school, feel free to call or email us!
-Please contact our School Nutrition Manager, Ilene Agustin, at IleneAgustin@csi.state.co.us or call (720)765-2981.
+Please contact our Director of School Nutrition, Ilene Agustin, at IleneAgustin@csi.state.co.us or call (720)765-2981.